HAUNTED WATERS

 Haunted Waters installation view: “Cocktail Book” containing stories about each contaminated water sample at the bar

 The haunted water flows not just through rivers and oceans, but through the very veins of our interconnected world, permeating and connecting all bodies of water, linking human and non-human bodies in a web of relationality.
 We take a sip; it flows through us and onwards into the world - things that before felt distant and remote suddenly are close and intimate.
 By acknowledging how water binds us to the world and each other, we can begin to cultivate a deeper sense of responsibility and reverence for the Earth and all its inhabitants.
+This kind of awareness emerges when we meet the spirits.
+They carry a lesson of interdependence that could potentially catalyse a shift in our relationship with the waters.
+Through this lesson, the terrifying entities reveal their benevolent nature and their power to inspire awe.

 The ‘myth-of-the-end-of-myth’ managed to become the foundational myth of modernity.